Customizing Internet Explorer Search

 See Parameters for configuring the Automatic Search URL (following this procedure) for a description of the parameters %1 and %2.

 If you are not using Internet Information Services (IIS), then you must remap this URL to the address where your script is located.

-If you are setting this option in the Internet Explorer Customization Wizard 8, on the Additional Settings page, click Internet Settings.
+If you are setting this option in the Internet Explorer 7 Customization Wizard, on the Additional Settings page in Stage 5, click Internet Settings.